vladtarko/image-arrange/README.md

 You need the following:

 - R. Install from [R Project](https://cloud.r-project.org/) or install `r-base` from your OS package manager.

 - [ImageMagick](https://imagemagick.org/script/download.php).
 You probably already have this installed.
 The legacy version 6 works fine.
 If you don't have it, you can also install `imagemagick` from your OS package manager.

 - The following R packages.
 Run the following in the terminal after you've installed R.

       Rscript -e "install.packages(c('tidyverse', 'knitr', 'scales', 'glue', 'shiny', 'shinythemes', 'reactable', 'htmltools', 'magick', 'exiftoolr'), repos='https://cran.rstudio.com')"

+- Install `exiftool` by running the follwing in the terminal:

+    Rscript -e "exiftoolr::install_exiftool()"

 ## Installation